-Specificity of the Platelet PGDprime Test was assessed for LRAP suspended in plasma (LRAP); LRAP suspended in PAS-C and plasma (PAS); LR-WBD platelet units (LR WBDP) and nLR WBD platelet units (nLR WBDP), some of which were also combined and tested as post-storage pools (LR-WBDP and nLR WBDPp); and prestorage pools of LR WBDP (PSP).
+Specificity of the Platelet PGDprime Test was assessed for LRAP in plasma (denoted in Table 3 results as LRAP); LRAP suspended in PAS/plasma (denoted as PAS); LR-WBD platelet units (LR WBDP) and nLR WBD platelet units (nLR WBDP), some of which were also combined and tested as post-storage pools (LR-WBDPp and nLR WBDPp); and prestorage pools of LR WBDP (PSP).
 Age of platelets tested in the study ranged from 2 - 6 days post-collection.
 The Specificity study was performed at multiple sites.
 Three lots of PGDprime were used and lots were evenly distributed across sites.